Pinkbike Redesign

 Despite having a passionate global community and millions of followers across its social channels, the platform has remained visually unchanged for many years.
 While its continued popularity shows that this still works for its audience, I took the opportunity to explore how a more modern UI, an improved visual hierarchy, and refreshed user experience could make the platform feel more modern without losing the identity that has made it so successful.

-This personal project isn’t about fixing something broken, I wanted to modernise an established platform/brand that I genuinely like.
+This personal project isn’t about fixing something necessarily broken, I wanted to modernise and improve an established platform/brand that I genuinely like.

 View full size ↗